Process flowsheet optimization with surrogate and implicit formulations of a Gibbs reactor: Implementation

 \subsection{ALAMO surrogate}

-The autothermal reactor was replaced by a surrogate block containing simple algebraic equations determined by the ALAMO machine learning framework.
+The Gibbs reactor was replaced by a surrogate block containing simple algebraic equations determined by the ALAMO machine learning framework.
 To balance the bias-variance trade-off and calculate a model with low nonlinear complexity, the four basis models we consider are a quadratic, a cubic, a linear variable and a constant.
 We have the option to include bilinear terms and higher degree polynomials to achieve a higher surrogate accuracy.
-However, for the purpose of this research, convergence could be hindered with the inclusion of those terms, particularly if we observe that a linear combination of simple basis functions can effectively approximate the reformer's behavior.
-The surrogate model replacing the algebraic equations describing the Gibbs reactor is displayed in Eq. (\ref{eq9}) and is composed of 13 equations and 3 variables, in contrast to the 55 equations and variables modeling the first-principles reactor.
-Training time to acquire this surrogates was 0.80 s.
+However, for the purpose of this research, convergence could be hindered with the inclusion of those terms, particularly if we observe that a linear combination of simple basis functions can effectively approximate the reformer’s behavior.
+The surrogate model is com-posed of 13 equations and 3 variables, in contrast to the 55 equations and variables that model this first-principles Gibbs reactor.
+A subset of these 13 equations is displayed in Eq. (\ref{eq9}).
+Training time to acquire this surrogate model was 1.6 s.